Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

-    If you want to notify many people at once, we suggest that you use the |SYSPRODUCTNAME| Mailing Lists service to create a distribution lists (see ?).
+    If you want to notify many people at once, we suggest that you use the |SYSPRODUCTNAME| Mailing Lists service to create a distribution lists (see :ref:`mailing-lists`).
 Once the Mailing List is up and running type the e-mail address in the Global Email Notification field.

     Creating a Mailing List on |SYSPRODUCTNAME| has several